Freight Shipping from Oklahoma City to Kansas City

 How much does it cost to ship freight from Oklahoma City to Kansas City?

-Full truckload (FTL) rates from Oklahoma City, OK to Kansas City, KS currently range from $832-$1,026 for a standard dry van load over the 387-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to Kansas City, KS currently range $832-$1,026 (roughly $2.17-$2.68 per mile over 387 miles).
 LTL shipments typically cost $413-$729 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to Kansas City?

-Standard FTL transit from Oklahoma City to Kansas City is approximately 7 hrs by truck over 387 miles.
+Standard FTL transit from Oklahoma City to Kansas City is approximately 7 hrs by truck over 387 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Oklahoma City to Kansas City freight?